jaircastruita/getting-cleaning-data-week-4-project/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-tidyData: Final product of the project.
-An independent tidy data set with the average of each variable for each activity and each subject.

 Codebook:

 trainingData: Create the final training set by merging yTrain, subjectTrain, and xTrain